opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To move a key selection:**

     Click any of the selected keys and drag the selection to the new position.
-Dragging is allowed only vertically.
+Dragging is allowed only inside its own column/layer.

 .. tip:: **To edit a key selection:**